bfinl/tFUS-Aberration-Correction-kWave/README.md

-# kPR: A k-Wave based Phase-Reversal Methods for Skull Aberration Correction
+# kPR: A k-Wave based Phase-Reversal Method for tFUS Skull Aberration Correction

 kPR is a wave theory-informed k-Wave based phase-reversal method to tackle skull-induced aberrations for transcranial focused ultrasound (tFUS) applications.
 Follow the instructions below to estimate and apply phase delay values to a multi-element array transducer in k-Wave simulations.